 Bearizona Park

-Located south of Grand Canyon National Park, this 160-acre drive through wildlife park.
+Located south of Grand Canyon National Park, this 160-acre drive-through wildlife park.
 As visitors drive through the ponderosa pine forest, they can see several types of bears along with badgers, bison, bighorn sheep and more.

 Located at 1500 E. Route 66 in Williams.
-Open daily year-round from 9 a.m. to 5:30 p.m. with the last car admitted at 4 p.m.
-Admission starts at $20 and depends on day and age.
+Open daily year-round from 9 a.m. to 5:30 p.m., with the last car admitted at 4 p.m.
+Adult admission starts at $30, and kids (4 to 12) start at $20, more on weekends and holidays.

 Meteor Crater Natural Landmark

 Located on Interstate 40 at Exit 233, Winslow.
 Open daily from 8 a.m. to 5 p.m.
-Adult admission (12+) is $22 and kids (6 to 12) are $13.
+Adult admission (12+) is $29 and kids (6 to 12) are $25.

 Route 66

-Take a drive down fabled Route 66, one of the original routes across the U.S. before the interstate system.
-For the best driving experience, nearby Williams, Arizona offers an excellent section with lots of shopping and dining.
+For the best driving experience, nearby Williams, Arizona, offers an excellent section with lots of shopping and dining.

 Comments are closed.